ToolShedTested

 4. Skil JS314801-RT -- Best Budget Kit

-The Skil JS314801-RT is a 7.0-amp corded jigsaw that includes three blades -- a wood blade, a metal blade, and a flush-cut blade -- and a carrying case for $59.
-At a price $30 below the Bosch, it gives up some orbital refinement (three settings instead of four) and has a plastic baseplate rather than cast aluminum, but the core cutting performance on wood and thin metal is solid.
+The Skil JS314801-RT is a 7.0-amp corded jigsaw that includes three blades -- a wood blade, a metal blade, and a flush-cut blade -- and a carrying case while still fitting this under-$100 guide.
+Compared with the Bosch, it gives up some orbital refinement (three settings instead of four) and has a plastic baseplate rather than cast aluminum, but the core cutting performance on wood and thin metal is solid.
 The tool-free blade change and 3,000 SPM top speed are matched to the competition.

-The included blade set is the strongest differentiator at this price: the flush-cut blade alone would cost $10-15 separately and covers tasks like trimming door casings flush to the floor -- a job that would otherwise require an oscillating multi-tool.
-For a first jigsaw buyer who wants to start cutting immediately without additional purchases, the Skil kit at $59 is the best entry point on this list.
+The included blade set is the strongest differentiator at this price tier: the flush-cut blade alone adds real value and covers tasks like trimming door casings flush to the floor -- a job that would otherwise require an oscillating multi-tool.
+For a first jigsaw buyer who wants to start cutting immediately without additional purchases, the Skil kit is the best entry point on this list.

 Specs: 7.0A corded | 800-3,000 SPM | 3 orbital settings | Bevel to 45 degrees | 5.8 lbs